timeteam/timeteam.github.io/_posts/Non_fiction/2019-11-13-the-road-to-oxiana.md

 ***
 <img align="right" width="256" src="https://d3525k1ryd2155.cloudfront.net/h/520/273/1265273520.0.m.jpg" alt="">

 A way of tasting a time and a place no longer attainable.

-Just before World War 2 broke out, nine-hundred-plus miles, by car and by horse, Venice to Peshwar through Iran when it was Persia, Afghanistan into India.
-Vastly understated.
+A few years before World War 2 broke out, a journey of nine-hundred-plus miles, by car and by horse, Venice to Peshwar through Iran when it was Persia, Afghanistan into India.
+Vastly understated narrative.
 Broken axles are nothing; diverse perils, incarceration, illness and much humour dismissed with casual economy of words.
 Many contemporary events and people are implicit and sadly over my head (would love to read a modern annotation).
 As are the origins of British post-war attitudes to Israel and Palestine, Jews and Arabs.
 To later readers, Byron's acute wit and acerbic character assasination seems to presage Christopher Hitchens, even Basil Fawlty.
 And yet great good humour and a naked pleasure in the meeting of Islamic people, culture and architecture is the lasting impression, even if that represents a slightly rosy (according to some) representation of Robert Byron's character.

 Joy in short sentences.